 Even during the highest summer season, Pelješac seems to have a life on its own.
-Far away from touristic crowds, the time flows differently.
-On Pelješac you can explore pebble and sandy beaches, enjoy seafood dishes especially famous oysters from Mali Ston and drink famous Plavac Mali from Dingač and Postup sites but more than that, relax completely.
+Far away from touristic crowds, time flows differently.
+On Pelješac you can explore pebble and sandy beaches, enjoy seafood dishes, especially famous oysters from Mali Ston, and drink famous Plavac Mali from Dingač and Postup sites and, more than that, relax completely.

-If you enjoy this type of summer vacation, peaceful and quiet, but full of content, Pelješac seems to be among top Croatian destinations.
-Its winelovers paradise with a sea view!
+If you enjoy this type of summer vacation, peaceful and quiet, but full of content, Pelješac has to be among your top Croatian destinations.
+Its wine lovers’ paradise with a sea view!

-Wine kingdom of indigenous Plavac Mali variety, one of the most potent red grape variety in Croatia.
-Plavac Mali wines are deep in color, rich with darker fruits, Mediterranean herbs and often higher alcohol levels (13-15% alc).
+The wine kingdom of the indigenous Plavac Mali variety, one of the most potent red grape variety in Croatia.
+Plavac Mali wines are deep in colour, rich with darker fruits, Mediterranean herbs and often higher alcohol levels (13-15% alc).

 Dingač, the first protected vineyard of Plavac Mali, is a location worth visiting.
-To get there you will have to pass the Dingač tunnel, very narrow and relatively short drive under the rocky hill – and you reach the other side of Potomje village.
+To get there you will have to pass the Dingač tunnel, very narrow and take relatively short drive under the rocky hill until you reach the other side of Potomje village.

-Large wine cellar is located beneath the tasting room and wine shop.
-Experience on its own, the cellar has numerous rooms which hold dusty reserve bottles, hidden chapel at the end of the cellar and couple of private tasting rooms.
+Its large wine cellar is located beneath the tasting room and wine shop.
+Experience on its own, the cellar has numerous rooms which hold dusty reserve bottles, hidden chapel at the end of the cellar and a couple of private tasting rooms.

 Up in the tasting room you can taste the range of Matuško Plavac Mali wines, from Postup and Dingač to his premium line of Royal Dingač and Superior.
 Matuško also makes whites, from Pošip that can be a perfect start of this tasting.

 When in Potomje, you don’t want to miss Miloš winery.
-Frane Miloš, the winemaker will most probably welcome you.
-Wine cellar and the tasting room are carved into rocky mountainside, giving this tour a special ambiance.
+Frane Miloš, the winemaker, will most probably welcome you. the wine cellar and the tasting room are carved into the rocky mountainside, giving this tour a special ambiance.

-Miloš vineyards stretch on the south slopes of Pelješac peninsula and the wines achieve highly recognizable style of the winemaker.
-They are released after ageing, the premium line of Stagnum ages over 9 years.
-Very elegant and highly drinkable wine which isn’t always the case with powerful Plavac Mali.
+Miloš vineyards stretch on the south slopes of Pelješac peninsula and the wines achieve a highly recognizable style of the winemaker.
+They are released after ageing.
+The premium line of Stagnum ages over 9 years.
+A very elegant and highly drinkable wine which isn’t always the case with powerful Plavac Mali.

-Miloš signature is also seen through the minerality, which contributes to making his wines ageing extremely well.
+Miloš signature is also seen through the minerality, which contributes to making his wines age extremely well.

 Miloš Rose is a delicacy on its own.
 Made also from Plavac Mali, this is a rose wine made to accompany grilled meat without a hitch.

-After visiting two wineries you must be hungry.
-Mali Ston is a place where you can head after Miloš winery.
-Best known for its fresh oysters, here you’ll find a heaven of seafood dishes.
-From grilled oysters (not fried!) topped with some olive oil to other clams, squid salads, octopus, tuna fish to traditional dessert.
+After visiting these two wineries you must be hungry.
+Mali Ston is a place where you can head after the Miloš winery.
+Best known for its fresh oysters, there, you’ll find a heaven of seafood dishes.
+From grilled oysters (not fried!) topped with some olive oil to other clams, squid salads, octopus, tuna fish to traditional desserts.

 Peninsula Wine Bar & Shop

-Pelješac attracts foreign investors too, one of them the American Anderson family that has renovated, stunning Korta Katarina Winery where you will be able to book accommodation too, from the May of 2017.
+Pelješac attracts foreign investors too, one of them the American Anderson family that has renovated the stunning Korta Katarina Winery, where you will be able to book accommodation too from the May of 2017.

 Korta Katarina Winery

-The Anderson family fell in love with the Croatia, and bought vineyards on Postup and Dingač position Pelješac.
-Their first vintage was released in 2006. and this year they finished the work on the Korta Katarina Villa and Winery.
-Opening in May, 10 villa rooms will be avaialbe for rent.
+The Anderson family fell in love with the Croatia, and bought vineyards on the Postup and Dingač positions on Pelješac.
+Their first vintage was released in 2006, and this year they finished the work on the Korta Katarina Villa and Winery.
+Opening in May, 10 villa rooms will be available for rent.